How to make boots smell better

 If you’re looking to prevent boot odor from occurring in the first place, you might consider investing in antimicrobial inserts.

 Antimicrobial inserts are constructed from materials that change the environment inside your boot.
-This works to keep bacteria from having what they need to grow.
 This can eliminate any bacteria already in your boots and keep them from developing smells in the future.

-It’s important that you choose the right insert for your boots.
+It’s important that you choose the right insert size.
 Inserts that are too large will change the way your boot fits, causing discomfort or blistering.

 We recommend these ones from Kaps.
 Not only do they feature three cushioning layers for comfort, but they can be cut to fit the inside of your boot.
 This means you can cut them to ensure your boots still fit correctly.